IBM/z_ansible_collections_samples/ibm_concert/cert_renewal/README.md

 - [**issue_tso_cmd**](roles/issue_tso_cmd/README.md) - Issue TSO command(s)
 - [**print_hc_buffer**](roles/print_hc_buffer/README.md) - Pull data from Health Checker
 - [**send-template**](roles/send-template/README.md) - send template to a zOS host

+## Set up ServiceNow for Ansible Automation Platform Integration
+- Create REST message
+- Create business rule to send REST message when Incident tickets State change
+- Customize script to send correct inputs to AAP job templates
+- Change State to 'In progress' to kick off the renewal process

+## Using IBM Concert to track and resolve expired Certificates
+- Set up AAP schedule to send cert data to IBM Concert on a regular basis
+- Create ServiceNow ticket to renew a cert

 # Changelog
 All changes are maintained chronologically by date found in the